goncy/twincy/README.md

 * Alt + Click: Toggle bookmark

 ## Commands
-!q <question> // Automatically highlights the message
+* !q <question> // Automatically highlights the message
+> Tagging the user also highlights the message

 ## Development instructions
 * Run `npm start` on the console while being in this directory